-The current demand at Umlaas Road Reservoir is 168.0 Ml/day.
+The current demand at Umlaas Road Reservoir is 175.0 Me/day with an increase of 7 Me/day from 168 Me/day last financial year.
 The reservoir serves primarily as a distribution reservoir, supplying reservoirs in Mkhambathini Municipality and eThekwini Municipality.